mind-and-act/stroopy/README.md

 ## Instructions
-- [x] Swedish
 - [x] English
+- [x] French

-Instructions (both English and Swedish) are found in the file "INSTRUCTIONS".
+Instructions (both English and French) are found in the file ``instructions.ini``.
 This file is read and parsed by some functions.
 The set up of the functions is that Swedish - SwedishEnd words will mark where the swedish instructions are.
 The words ending with START and END marks where the scripts (i.e., the functions) will find instructions:

 - instructions - The instructions on how to perform the task - the first that will show
-- practice - How to start the experiment (i.e., press SPACE) - the first that will show (on the bottom of the screen
+- practice - How to start the experiment (i.e., press SPACE) - the first that will show (on the bottom of the screen)
 - test - After practice trials - informing that the test part starts and questions should be asked now
 - done - Telling participants that the experiment is done